CraigPeden/survey_process/README.md

 # survey_process

-Python script to automate the cleaning of Edinburgh University's survey dumps from Coursera
+Python script to automate the cleaning of Edinburgh University's survey dumps from Coursera.

 Usage: